rackerlabs/support-how-to/content/rackconnect/how-to-programmatically-determine-the-rackconnect-v20-automation-status-of-your-cloud.md

 To improve your experience with RackConnect, we made an automation change that affects RackConnect customers with the Managed Operations service level.
-This change is transparent for the majority of customers&mdash;including those using the MyRackspace portal or the Cloud Control Panel to provision servers&mdash;but might require changes for any customers who performed automated processes or configuration on their servers immediately after the RackConnect Automation completed.
+This change is transparent for the majority of customers&mdash;including those using the MyRackspace Portal or the Cloud Control Panel to provision servers&mdash;but might require changes for any customers who performed automated processes or configuration on their servers immediately after the RackConnect Automation completed.